NHSDigital/dtos-communication-management/docs/developer-guides/Local_development_setup.md

     ```

 3. Create a `.env.local` file in the root of the project using `.env.example` as a template (ask a team member for the values)
-4. Create a PostgreSQL database and set the connection values in the `.env.local` file
+4. Create a PostgreSQL database (ensure that your user has superuser privileges) and set the connection values in the `.env.local` file
 5. Run the development start up script to create the database tables and seed the database

     ```bash